sushmitafordata/Chocolate-Sales-Analysis-Excel/README.md

 - [x]	Applying formulas for data manipulation and analysis.
 - [x]	Proficiency in using Pivot Tables & Power Pivot measures for data summarization and analysis.
 - [x]	Implementing conditional formatting for data visualization.
-- [x]	Utilizing Data Validation to ensure data accuracy.
+- [x]	Utilizing Data Validation to ensure the accuracy of data.

 ## Technical & Soft Skills: